-Richard Saunders is a man that hardly needs an introduction since he’s already so well known in the antique wicker furniture industry.
+Richard Saunders is a man who hardly needs an introduction since he’s already so well known in the antique wicker furniture industry.

 I’ve followed Richard through all his books, but I also remember seeing him on the Good Morning America television show back in the late 1970s or early 1980s.

 Richard was on the show talking about the history of the wicker furniture industry.
-During that segment, he also demonstrated how to repair wicker, so I was hooked!
+He also demonstrated how to repair wicker during that segment, so I was hooked!

 Read on and enjoy the post–